 Istria by bike: from Trieste to Pula

-Trieste, former port of the Austro-Hungarian Empire (1867-1918) is a surprising mix between Baroque, Empire, Neoclassical and Art Nouveau styles.
+- Trieste, former port of the Austro-Hungarian Empire (1867-1918) is a surprising mix between Baroque, Empire, Neoclassical and Art Nouveau styles.

-Poreč and Rovinj were important trading centers of the Roman Empire and retain traces of them today
+- Poreč and Rovinj were important trading centers of the Roman Empire and retain traces of them today

-Grožnjan and Motovun are two medieval villages perched in the hinterland and are worth a visit
+- Grožnjan and Motovun are two medieval villages perched in the hinterland and are worth a visit

-Pula is also a former port of the Austro-Hungarian Empire and an influential former city of the Roman Empire, which shaped its face
+- Pula is also a former port of the Austro-Hungarian Empire and an influential former city of the Roman Empire, which shaped its face

 When it comes to gastronomy and local specialties, Croatia by bike is not to be outdone: truffles are the great specialty of the peninsula.
 But you can also taste olive oils or local wines.
 There are numerous olive groves and vineyards and you will have the chance to cycle through the middle of these farms.
 It is a balanced circuit, between coast and hinterland.
 If the stages are on average 50 km, you have to plan for some climbs.
-The VAE is a great solution to keep the pleasure of pedaling in all circumstances!
+The Ebike is a great solution to keep the pleasure of pedaling in all circumstances!

 Day 1: Arrival in Trieste